khulnasoft/devkit/docs/build-repro.md

 The `buildctl` CLI (<= 0.12) does not automatically propagate the `$SOURCE_DATE_EPOCH` environment value from the client host to the `SOURCE_DATE_EPOCH` build arg.
 <!-- TODO: s/master/v0.13/ -->
-In the `master` branch of BuildKit, the `buildctl` CLI is updated to automatically capture the environment value.
+In the `master` branch of DevKit, the `buildctl` CLI is updated to automatically capture the environment value.
 Docker Buildx (>= 0.10) automatically captures the environment value too.

 The build arg value is used for: